Vacuum birefringence and the polarized X-ray emission from a radio magnetar

 The influence of VB in magnetar magnetospheres is expected to strongly enhance the polarization signature of soft X-ray photons emerging from their surfaces.
 These photons are predicted to undergo differential phase shifts depending on their two polarization modes -- ordinary (O mode) and extraordinary (X mode).
 If {\bf k} represents a photon's momentum vector, the O mode ($\parallel$) has an electric field vector approximately in the {\bf k} - {\bf B} plane, and the X mode ($\perp$) has its electric field perpendicular to this plane.
-This phenomenon decouples the polarization eigenmodes out to altitudes of $\sim 30 - 300$ stellar radii, leading to a tight correlation of their polarization vectors with the magnetospheric field morphology.
+VB decouples the polarization eigenmodes out to altitudes of $\sim 30 - 300$ stellar radii \cite{Heyl2003}, leading to a tight correlation of their polarization vectors with the magnetospheric field morphology.
 The result is that VB enhances the net linear polarization of surface emission, potentially producing polarization degrees (PDs) approaching 100\% under ideal viewing geometries \cite{Heyl-2000-MNRAS, Heyl2003, vanadelsberg09MNRAS}.
 Inside magnetar atmospheres, the combined influence of vacuum and plasma birefringence allows photons to convert between polarization modes \cite{Lai-Ho-2003PhRvL, lai23PNAS}.
-This mode conversion is most efficient at a QED vacuum resonance energy (typically around a few keV) that depends on the hydrogenic plasma density and the surface field strength, and acts to depolarize the net PD emerging from the surface.
-Consequently, one expects a rotational-phase-averaged high PD away from the vacuum resonance energy and strong PD reduction near it due to increased mode mixing.
+This mode conversion is most efficient at a QED vacuum resonance (VR) energy (typically around a few keV) that depends on the hydrogenic plasma density, the local field strength and light propagation direction, and acts to depolarize the net PD emerging from the surface.
+Consequently, one expects a rotational-phase-averaged high PD away from the VR energy and significant PD reduction near it due to increased mode mixing.